 Make Fall Safety a Top Priority

 It may come as a surprise that the second leading cause of unintentional injury-related death is falls.
-In 2019, 39,443 people died in falls at home and at work, according to Injury Facts®.
+In 2020, 42,114 people died in falls at home and at work, according to Injury Facts®.
 For working adults, depending on the industry, falls can be the leading cause of death.

-In 2019, 880 workers died in falls, and 244,000 were injured badly enough to require days off of work.
-A worker doesn't have fall from a high level to suffer fatal injuries; 146 workers were killed in falls on the same level in 2019, according to Injury Facts.
+In 2020, 805 workers died in falls, and 211,640 were injured badly enough to require days off of work.
+A worker doesn't have fall from a high level to suffer fatal injuries; 136 workers were killed in falls on the same level in 2020, according to Injury Facts.
 Construction workers are most at risk for fatal falls from height – more than seven times the rate of other industries – but falls can happen anywhere, even at a "desk job."
 Check out this industry profile to see the most recent data on workplace injuries and deaths by occupation.

+March is Ladder Safety Month.
 Whether working from a ladder, roof or scaffolding, it's important to plan ahead, assess the risk and use the right equipment.
 First, determine if working from a height is absolutely necessary or if there is another way to do the task safely.

 Are you a weekend warrior or do-it-yourselfer?
 If you take on home improvement or other weekend projects, it's important to prepare yourself for physical exertion, especially if you've been sedentary through the winter months, and take extra precautions to prevent falls.